 The mission of the former Griffiss AFB varied over the years.
 The base was activated on February 1, 1942, as Rome Air Depot, with the mission of storage, maintenance, and shipment of material for the U.S. Army Air Corps.
 Upon creation of the U.S. Air Force in 1947, the depot was renamed Griffiss Air Force Base.
-The base became an electronics center in 1950, with the transfer of Watson Laboratory Complex (later Rome Air Development Center [1951], Rome Laboratory, and then the Information Directorate at Rome Research Site, established with the mission of accomplishing applied research, development, and testing of electronic air-ground systems).
+The base became an electronics center in 1950, with the transfer of Watson Laboratory Complex (later Rome Air Development Center [1951], Rome Laboratory [1990], and then the Air Force Research Laboratory Information Directorate [1997], established with the mission of accomplishing applied research, development, and testing of electronic air-ground systems).
 The 49th Fighter Interceptor Squadron was also added.
-The Headquarters of the Grounds Electronics Engineering Installations Agency was established in June 1958 to engineer and install ground communications equipment throughout the world.
+The headquarters of the Ground Electronics Engineering Installations Agency was established in June 1958 to engineer and install ground communications equipment throughout the world.